QVHighlights: Detecting Moments and Highlights in Videos via Natural Language Queries: Experiments and Results

 \subsection{Results and Analysis}

-\textbf{Comparison with Baselines.} We compare Moment-DETR with various moment retrieval and highlight detection methods on the \DatasetName~test split; results are shown in Table~\ref{tab:baseline_comparison}.
+\textbf{Comparison with baselines.} We compare Moment-DETR with various moment retrieval and highlight detection methods on the \DatasetName~test split; results are shown in Table~\ref{tab:baseline_comparison}.
 For moment retrieval, we provide three baselines, two proposal-based methods MCN~\cite{anne2017localizing} and CAL~\cite{escorcia2019temporal}, and a span prediction method XML~\cite{lei2020tvr}.
 For highlight detection, we provide two baselines, BeautyThumb~\cite{song2016click} based solely on frame quality, and DVSE~\cite{liu2015multi} based on clip-query similarity.
 Since XML also outputs clip-wise similarity scores to the user query, we provide highlight detection results for this model as well.
 The original XML model has a smaller capacity than Moment-DETR, hence for a fair comparison, we increased its capacity by adding more layers and train it for the same number of epochs as Moment-DETR.
 Moreover, to leverage the saliency annotations in \DatasetName, we further added an auxiliary saliency loss to it (referred to as `XML+').
 These enhancements improve the original XML model by 2.76 average mAP.
+In addition, for both tasks, we also add CLIP~\cite{radford2021learning} as a baseline.
+Specifically, we compute clip-wise similarity scores by computing image-query scores where the image is the center frame of the clip.
+For highlight detection, we directly use these scores as prediction; for moment retrieval, we use TAG~\cite{zhao2017temporal} to progressively groups top-scored clips with the classical watershed algorithm~\cite{roerdink2000watershed}.